 Legacy on the Landscape

 Both the St. Luke Hall and Maggie Lena Walker’s home are located in the Jackson Ward Historic Landmark District in Richmond, Virginia.
-Walker’s home has been a National Park site since 1978, ensuring the preservation of the building as well as the artifacts and archives that tell us about her life and her life’s work, the IOSL.
+Walker’s home has been a National Park site since 1978, ensuring the preservation of the building as well as the artifacts and archives that document Walker's life and her life’s work, the Independent Order of St. Luke.
 Walker and her neighbors in the Jackson Ward district were leaders of their community, business owners and professionals, and members of national organizations.
-Alongside the businesses of the IOSL, Jackson Ward was home to hundreds of Black-owned businesses that included six banks, two hospitals, law offices, churches, and a variety of clubs reflecting a thriving community.
+Alongside the businesses of the IOSL, Jackson Ward was home to hundreds of Black-owned businesses that included six banks, two hospitals, law offices, churches, and a variety of clubs.
+All reflected a thriving community.

-While much of the structures from the early 20th century in the neighborhood have been razed, St. Luke’s Hall remained, although abandoned for many years.
+While much of the structures from the early 20th century in the neighborhood have been razed, St. Luke’s Hall remains.
 Today the historic St. Luke building houses a community center that provides affordable services to residents.
-You can visit the historic district today and tour Maggie Walker’s home and see other sites with a guided tour.